axelarnetwork/interchain-token-service/docs/index.md

 function setAdmin(address admin_) external
 ```

-Change the admin of the contract
+Change the operator of the contract

 _Can only be called by the current admin_